prof18/marcogomiero.com/content/posts/drafts/migration-to-compose.md

 > [Commit: "Migrate ScanFragment to compose"](https://github.com/prof18/Secure-QR-Reader/commit/be12fd5d23610fea38be0d8ab0143c902afe297c)

-## Create to Compose Theme
+## Create a Compose Theme

 After migrating every screen to Compose, the next steps are focused on making the app "more Compose".
 The first thing that can be addressed is creating a Compose theme.
 This way, the XML themes definitions can be deleted.

 Compose makes it easy to implement [Material 3](https://developer.android.com/jetpack/compose/designsystems/material3) and [Material 2](https://developer.android.com/jetpack/compose/designsystems/material) themes.

-For this application, I'm still using Material 2.
+For this application, I'm using Material 2.
 While defining a theme, it's possible to customize colors, shapes, and typography.

 ```kotlin
 internal object LightAppColors {